SanPen/GridCal/doc/tutorials/distribution_grid.rst

 .. figure:: ../figures/tutorials/dg/overview.png
     :scale: 50%

-The parameters of the system are:
+The system featurese:

-Buses:
+- 9 Buses.

-Loads:
+- 5 Transformers.

-Lines:
+- 4 Loads.

-Transformers:
+- 7 Lines.

 Solution file of the grid system can be found in _GitHub.